-Use the Security menu to configure how to help secure your phone and its data.
+Use this menu to configure how to help secure your phone and its data.
+On the Settings screen, tap the General tab > Security.

-- Lock screen Allows you to set your lock screen settings. - Encrypt phone Allows you to encrypt data on the phone for security.
-You will be required to enter a PIN or password to decrypt your phone each time you power it on. - Encrypt SD card storage Encrypt SD card storage and keep data unavailable for other devices. - Set up SIM card lock Allows you to set a PIN to be required to use the phone.
-You can also change the PIN after setting it. - Password typing visible Checkmark to briefly show each character of passwords as you enter them so that you can see what you enter. - Phone administrators View or deactivate phone administrators. - Unknown sources Allow installation of non-Play Store applications. - Verify apps Disallow or warn before installation of apps that may cause harm. - Storage type Displays the storage type for credentials. - Trusted credentials Allows you to check trusted CA certificates list. - Install from storage Touch to install a secure certificate. - Clear credentials Deletes all secure certificates and related credentials and erases the secure storage's own password. - Trust agents Select apps to use without unlocking screen. - Screen pin This feature allows you to lock your device so that the current user can only access the pinned app.
-This is useful for users with children. - App usage access Allows apps to view app usage info on your phone.
+- · Content lock Select lock types to lock files for QuickMemo+. - Encrypt phone Allows you to encrypt data on the phone for security.
+You will be required to enter a PIN or password to decrypt your phone each time you power it on. - Encrypt SD card storage Encrypt SD card storage and keep data unavailable for other devices. - Set up SIM card lock Sets the PIN to lock your SIM card and allows you to change the PIN. - Password typing visible Enable to briefly show each character of passwords as you enter them so that you can see what you enter. - · Phone administrators View or deactivate phone administrators. - Unknown sources Allow installation of non-Play Store applications. - Verify apps Disallow or warn before installation of apps that may cause harm. - Notification access Select apps to display the notifications on the notifications panel. - Storage type Displays the current storage type. - Certificate management Allows you to manage your security certificates.

+- Trust agents Select apps to use without unlocking screen. - Screen pin You can enable your device to only show a certain app's screen using screen pin. - Usage access for apps Allows you to view usage information of apps on your phone.